rust-lang/rfcs/text/0000-target-tier-policy.md

   memory allocation, it must provide an implementation of `alloc` and the associated data structures.
-- Building the target and running the testsuite for the target must not take substantially longer than other targets.
+- Building the target and running the testsuite for the target must not take substantially longer than other targets, and should not substantially raise the maintenance burden of the CI infrastructure.
   - In particular, if building the target takes a reasonable amount of time, but the target cannot run the testsuite in a timely fashion due to low performance of either native code or accurate emulation, that alone may